markdewing/derivative_code_gen/README.md

 # Symbolic Derivatives with Code Generation

-This project expresses scientific computation in a form that is more like symbolic mathematics.
+This project expresses scientific computation in a form more like symbolic mathematics.
 It performs derivatives on that representation, and then converts to a regular programming language.
-It's similar to auto-differentiation, but the diffentiation is done on a different representation.
+It's similar to auto-differentiation, but the differentiation is performed on a different representation.
+It can also be thought of as mixed auto and symbolic differentiation.

 The representation is a structured collection of statements with the symbolic part using Sympy.

 The [steps](steps) directory contains the development progression.

 The most complete versions of the code and tests are in the [derivcodegen](derivcodegen) and [tests](tests) directories.

 ### Example